How to recover previous versions of images and PDFs on Mac

 Duplicate the file first

 If you plan to make annotations to an image or PDF using Preview, your safest bet is to save a copy of the file first.
-That way, you can make all the changes you like to that copy without effecting the original.
+That way, you can make all the changes you would like to make to that copy without affecting the original.

-Click File > Duplicate and a new Preview window opens with a copy of the file.
-The word “copy” is added to the filename automatically but you can change the name if you prefer.
+Click File > Duplicate, and a new Preview window opens with a copy of the file.
+The word “copy” is added to the filename automatically, but you can change the name if you prefer.
+You can also just select a file in Finder and press the Command + D keys to duplicate it.

 Ask to save